THE ADVANCED KITHARA OF ANCIENT GREECE AND ROME

 POSSIBLE MENTION OF THE VIBRATO MECHANISM OF THE KITHARA IN ANCIENT TEXTS?

-Although there is no explicit reference to the vibrato mechanism seen in virtually all illustrations of the ancient Greek kithara, there are indeed subtle hints to its existence in some surviving examples of descriptive ancient Greek texts.
-Indeed, there is a passage in which the term καμπή (pronounced 'kampí') is used, which means literally ‘bend' (although in most translations the word "modulate" is used - which does not make much sense in the context of ancient modal music which never 'changes key' in the modern sense!)
+Although there is no explicit reference to the vibrato mechanism seen in virtually all illustrations of the ancient Greek kithara, there may indeed be subtle hints to its existence in some surviving examples of descriptive ancient Greek texts.
+Indeed, there is a passage in which the term καμπή (pronounced 'kampí') is used, which means literally ‘bend' (although in most translations, the word "modulate" is used)

 PRACTICAL DEMONSTRATION OF THE RECONSTRUCTED VIBRATO MECHANISM OF THE ANCIENT GREEK KITHARA